Revisiting Silhouette Aggregation: Introduction

 \section{Introduction}

 The silhouette coefficient~\cite{rousseeuw1987silhouettes} serves as a widely used measure for assessing the quality of clustering assignments of individual data points.
 It produces scores on a scale from $-1$ to $1$ reflecting poor to excellent assignments, respectively.
 In real world applications, where it is widely accepted~\cite{layton2013evaluating,bafna2016document,tambunan2020electrical}, it is common practice to average these scores to derive a single (micro-averaged) value for the entire dataset.
-However, this averaging approach can produce misleading results in certain scenarios, such as cluster imbalance or the presence of data points lying between or far from the clusters (background noise).

-In this study, we advocate averaging the silhouette values both across clusters (macro-averaging) and across data points (micro-averaging) to obtain a single score for evaluating the clustering assignments of the entire dataset.
-The micro-averaged silhouette index is the originally proposed aggregation strategy \cite{rousseeuw1987silhouettes} and the default implementation in \href{https://scikit-learn.org/stable/modules/generated/sklearn.metrics.silhouette_score.html}{\sc scikit-learn}, which have made it a very popular approach, e.g., to define the number of clusters.
-In this work, we show that by assigning equal weight to each cluster, the former is more effective in imbalanced or noisy cases.

-To substantiate our claim, we have conducted a series of experiments on synthetic imbalanced and noisy clustering problems, and by estimating the number of clusters in eight real-world datasets.
-Our results show that the macro-averaged silhouette coefficient is more robust concerning noise, imbalance, and sample size.
+This is the originally proposed aggregation strategy~\cite{rousseeuw1987silhouettes} and the only implementation in the popular \href{https://scikit-learn.org/stable/modules/generated/sklearn.metrics.silhouette_score.html}{\sc scikit-learn} machine learning library in Python.
+An alternative aggregation strategy, however, is to average the Silhouette scores per cluster and then (macro) average across clusters, but our exploration of the related literature shows that this is a strategy that is rarely used in published studies.
+This is an alarming finding, because micro-averaging, e.g., in a classification context, is known to be sensitive to class imbalance \cite{gaudreault2024empirical,suhaimi2022comparative}.

+In this work, we focus on the effect of micro-averaging to a very well known internal cluster validity index, addressing the following research question \textbf{RQ1:} \emph{Is micro-averaging, which is the typical strategy to aggregate Silhouette scores in cluster analysis, sensitive to cluster imbalance?} We answer this question using synthetic data, showing that micro-averaging Silhouette can produce misleading results for clustering solutions with imbalanced clusters.
+By contrast, we show that macro-averaging, which is rarely used in literature, is considerably more robust to this issue, because it assigns equal weight per cluster while disregarding its size.